Saturdinner

 When my kids were little, I wanted to create a tradition that felt uniquely ours.
-That may sound like a strange thing to simply decide one day, but since childhood I’ve delighted in making little pockets of magic out of the ordinary.
+I know that may sound like a strange thing to up and decide one day, but since childhood I’ve delighted in making little pockets of magic out of the ordinary.
 Whether it’s sitting close to a window with a book, a blanket, and a coffee on a rainy day or apple cider donuts in the crisp autumn air at sunrise, few things bring me as much giddy joy as planning a special moment.

 I mentioned my tradition idea to the family and, after throwing around a few options, we eventually landed on having a big weekend dinner—with candles, our fancy dishes, and a themed menu.
 Thrilled, the kids piled on ideas: we could dress up, play music, decorate.